 Here’s a short overview:

 The ISEE (Independent School Entrance Exam) is the most common entrance exam required by LA private schools for grades 5 and above.
 The ISEE is offered by the ERB (Educational Record Bureau) which also administers the CTP (Comprehensive Testing Program).
 Your student may have taken the yearly CTP in school.
-Where the CTP is content specific and curriculum based, the ISEE tests the student’s achievement and reasoning skills.
+The CTP is content specific and curriculum based, whereas the ISEE tests the student’s achievement and reasoning skills.